TheCSharpAcademy/CodeReviews.FlagshipProject/README.md

 ***Users***

 Manages user authentication and roles within the application.
+This will be updated with msidentity tables.

 ![flagship_1](https://github.com/user-attachments/assets/d94140ab-47f5-47a2-aebb-643002dbdc95)